MicrosoftDocs/architecture-center/docs/solution-ideas/articles/dev-test-iaas-content.md

    [User Acceptance Testing (UAT)](https://wikipedia.org/wiki/Acceptance_testing#User_acceptance_testing) validates a staged VM or virtual machine scale set before deployment to Production.

-   Approvals are usually required for releases to higher-cost, client-facing Production destinations.
+   Approvals are required for releases to higher-cost, client-facing Production destinations.
 Production remains isolated and protected from inadvertent or unapproved deployments.

 This scenario uses a separate DevTest and Production [Azure Active Directory (Azure AD)](https://azure.microsoft.com/services/active-directory) per subscription to create a distinct separation of concerns.
 To meet compliance requirements, the Production subscription's Azure AD might need to include a smaller cross section of users than the DevTest Azure AD.